iSeaman/iSeaman.github.io/README.md

 ## Objective

-Experienced support professional seeking entry-level software development position that utilizes my technical skills, education and proven process management abilities.
+Experienced super awesome support professional seeking entry-level software development position that utilizes my technical skills, education and proven process management abilities.
 My goal is to be a part of a divers team of brand ambassadors using software to create client solutions and transform chaos into elegant code.

 ### Technical Skills
 ```markdown